Seeed-Studio/wiki-documents/docs/ReSpeaker_Mic_Array_V2.md

 ## Getting Started

 !!!Note
-    ReSpeaker_Mic_Array_V2 is compatiable with Windoes, Mac and Linux systems.
+    ReSpeaker_Mic_Array_V2 is compatiable with Windows, Mac and Linux systems.

 ### Install DFU and LED Control Driver

 - **Windows:** Audio recording and playback works well by default.
 Libusb-win32 driver is only required to control LEDs an DSP parameters on Windows.
-We use [a handy tool - Zadig]() to install the libusb-win32 driver for both `SEEED DFU` and `SEEED Control` (ReSpeaker Mic Array has 2 devices on Windows Device Manager).
+We use [a handy tool - Zadig](http://zadig.akeo.ie/) to install the libusb-win32 driver for both `SEEED DFU` and `SEEED Control` (ReSpeaker Mic Array has 2 devices on Windows Device Manager).

 ![](https://github.com/SeeedDocument/ReSpeaker_Mic_Array_V2/raw/master/img/usb_4mic_array_driver.png)

-!!!Note
+!!!Warning
     Please make sure that libusb-win32 is selected, not WinUSB or libusbK.

 - **MAC:** No driver is required.
 - **Linux:** No driver is required.

-### Play with Raspberry

-#### Update firmwares
+### Update firmwares

 There are 2 firmwares.
 One includes 1 channel data, while the other inlcudes 6 channels data.
 Here is the table for the differences.